-Erin grew up in Pittsburgh and graduated from Brashear High School in 2005.
-She has a Master's degree in Sociology and Equity Studies in Education from the University of Toronto and is a staff member at the Graduate School of Public and International Affairs at the University of Pittsburgh.
+Erin grew up in Pittsburgh and is a graduate of Pittsburgh Public Schools.
+She has a Master's degree in Sociology and Equity Studies in Education from the University of Toronto and is a PhD student in Learning Sciences and Policy at the University of Pittsburgh.
 Erin co-founded the PGH Zine Fair in 2011 and is a founding DJ with YASS QUEEN dance party since 2016.
 Erin is responsible for fundraising and development for Prototype PGH.
 Learn more about her work at www.eringatz.com.

 Louise believes in the transformative power of making things—a central theme in her work as a maker and educator.
 Louise teaches an interdisciplinary approach to digital fabrication at Carnegie Mellon University, where she is pursuing a Master's Degree in Design.
 She is also an amateur powerlifter, sewist, and dog person who loves to talk about the future of the internet.
 Louise is responsible for creative strategy at Prototype PGH.
 Ask her about growing up in Montana sometime or visit louiselarson.com.